"There is a point at which a project gets too big to manage via spreadsheets."

 Costs against budget, hours to date, materials received; these are all important measurements of progress and an important guide when invoicing.

 By moving data back and forth through spreadsheets, a lot of the time the right areas don’t get updated simultaneously.
 Corrections don't get addressed and often formulas and data entry mistakes go unnoticed, often for long periods of time.

 Even if you do regularly reconcile your spreadsheets often there is debate over what is the right source of truth.
 Accounts will be reporting a number but you can be sure that the project manager will be adamant that his spreadsheet is correct.
 So now you have a problem with what the company is reporting and what is being reflected on your projects.
-At this point alot of businesses find it too hard to sort this out so they just continue on hoping it will magicly resolve itself.
+At this point, a lot of businesses find it too hard to sort this out so they just continue on hoping it will magically resolve itself.

 Unfortunately this is not normally the case.
-You may choose to review a bad project once it is completed and you will probably find numerous issues, costs not billed, variations not captured etc. Unfortunately once the project is over the client is not interested in your problems and you will wear any of these additional costs.
-Or they may never be found as the Finance Team simply can’t figure out how the spreadsheets work as Project Managers tend to morph their spreadsheets into something only they can understand.
+You may choose to review a bad project once it is completed and you will probably find numerous issues, costs not billed, variations not captured, etc. Unfortunately, once the project is over the client is not interested in your problems and you will wear any of these additional costs.
+They may never be found as the Finance Team simply can’t figure out how the spreadsheets work as Project Managers tend to morph their spreadsheets into something only they can understand.